Hansel Robles

 Hansel Manuel Robles (born August 13, 1990) is a Dominican professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the New York Mets, Los Angeles Angels, Minnesota Twins and the Boston Red Sox.
+He has previously played in Major League Baseball (MLB) for the New York Mets, Los Angeles Angels, Minnesota Twins, and Boston Red Sox.

 Career

 New York Mets

 Robles signed as an international free agent in August 2008.
 Robles played in the minors with the Dominican Summer League Mets, Kingsport Mets, Brooklyn Cyclones, Gulf Coast League Mets, St. Lucie Mets, Binghamton Mets, and the Las Vegas 51s.

 2015

 The Mets added Robles to their 40-man roster on November 20, 2014.
-The Mets promoted him to the major leagues for the first time on April 20, 2015, to replace then-injured reliever Jerry Blevins.
+The Mets promoted him to the major leagues for the first time on April 20, 2015, to replace their injured reliever Jerry Blevins.

 He made his Major League debut on April 24 against the interleague-rival New York Yankees.
 He came into the game in the seventh inning giving up a hit to Alex Rodriguez to load the bases, then getting Mark Teixeira to pop out and struck out Brian McCann and Carlos Beltrán to end the inning.

 On October 2 while facing the Philadelphia Phillies, Robles threw a quick pitch near the head of batter Cameron Rupp; both benches emptied but no fight occurred.
 As there had been hit batsmen earlier in the game, and warnings had been issued to both teams, Robles was immediately ejected by home plate umpire Bob Davidson.
 As a result of the incident, Robles was suspended for three games by Major League Baseball and fined an undisclosed amount.
 He appealed the suspension and was allowed to play for the rest of the season.
 When the Mets made the playoffs, Robles was part of the roster of the Mets all the way up to the 2015 World Series.
 Once the appeal process completed, the suspension carried over into 2016.

 Robles appeared in the Division Series against the Los Angeles Dodgers in game two in the eighth inning getting two strikeouts.
 In the World Series against the Kansas City Royals he appeared in game two in the bottom of the sixth inning getting the three batters he faced out.
 He also appeared in game four in the top of the ninth inning getting three outs, two of them strikeouts.

 Robles finished the season with a 4–3 record, 3.67 ERA in 57 games in 54 innings pitched with a WHIP of 1.019 with 61 strikeouts while giving up 37 hits, 27 runs (22 of them earned), 8 home runs, and 18 walks.